 The problem arises when you don’t want to keep the trigger.
 Religious beliefs are the source of several fear triggers.
 People must embrace them because they are a part of mythology or superstition.
-So, if you are afraid of devils and demons, you’ll want to keep your belief in the mythology surrounding devils and demons.
-It sets up a never-ending dilemma of panic attacks and anxiety we know as cognitive dissonance.
+So, if you are afraid of devils and demons, you’ll need to keep them to buy into the rest of the worldview.
+You have no relief from the fear of devils and demons.
+It creates a never-ending dilemma of panic attacks and anxiety.
+These physical systems cause cognitive dissonance.

-There isn’t any way to reduce the symptoms of pain and discomfort when your fight, flight or freeze danger reaction is constantly being triggered.
-You are triggering your fear whenever you hear a sermon about demons and devils or watch TV programs with devils.
+You trigger this fear response whenever you hear a sermon about demons and devils.
+The same thing can happen when watching media containing devils and demons.
 The only way to cope is to slip further into unhealthy, magical thinking.

 Steps to Breaking the Fear Cycle

 1) Identify the programming that’s making you afraid